 ZEOLITE – continued

-I am so in love with zeolite as a water purifier that I decided to add it as a physical filtration component for all filtration products.
+I am so in love with zeolite that I decided to add it as a physical filtration component to many of our structured water filtration products.

 In this article, we’ll discuss the attributes of zeolite as a supplement.